 Maybe clinging to control is what’s keeping the wheel spinning... and you from steering.

 Creating space to figure out where you want to aim and understanding why that’s important to you.
+Then identifying how you can stop spinning and start moving in your direction.

 You feel like a smaller version of who you want to be.
+Not because you're unclear, but because you’ve learned to hold back.

 Maybe you’ve internalized what’s “appropriate” : how to speak, write, or show up.